 Duration For SAQA Evaluation

-The South African Qualification Authority standard with regards to evaluation or verification is to make sure that an outcome is done and decided within twenty (20) working days.
+The South African Qualification Authority’s standard regarding evaluation or verification is to ensure that an outcome is done and decided within twenty (20) working days.
 If such is not achieved within this stipulated period, the request will be considered “inconclusive” and closed.

 How To Make Payment to SAQA